The Buckinghamshire Badger Group would like to all our members and all badger lovers a Happy Christmas and Happier New Year.

 - We liaise with the police and the RSPCA on illegal activities which regrettably happen all too frequently in the county, such as illegal snaring and digging out setts.
 We actively campaign against the use of any type of snare.

 - We use our knowledge to educate both adults and children on the threats that badgers face and how you can help.
 We also have display boards which can be used in talks.

 - Our experienced volunteers are equipped with rescue equipment and frequently go out to rescue wounded badgers.
 Most of our wounded badgers are taken to Tiggywinkles Wildlife Rescue Centre in Haddenham where they are given the best possible treatment by wonderful and caring staff.

 - We also campaign on local and national issues that affect badgers.

-- We are an affiliated member of the Badger Trust, which is the UK’s only charity solely devoted to the protection of the badger.
+- We are an affiliated member of the Badger Trust, which is the UK’s only national charity solely devoted to the protection of the badger.